 The Garmin is the most versatile as it’s a complete activity and fitness tracker.
 However, it does lack the wireless air integration and it can be just a little too much to have everything available and you need to step through the navigation.

 The Teric, as mentioned above, offers the most dive related technology.
 Yet, for recreational diving, there’s no need to get all these bells and whistles.
 In addition, it does have the best and most cleaned up display of all of them.

-Overall, as mentioned before, you can’t really go wrong with either one of these dive computers if you’re using them for recreational dives.
-They keep you safe and if that’s all you need then you might want to pass on the Garmin Descent Mk1.
+Overall, as mentioned before, you can’t really go wrong with either one of these best dive computers for the wrist if you’re using them for recreational dives.
+All of them are easy to use with great displays and the convenience of rechargeable batteries.
+No need to fuss around with a user-replaceable battery.

 The Suunto D5 is a really great dive computer.
 It does fall a little short in regards to features and functions compared to the Teric.
 If you’re trying to find the best wristwatch that can be a dive computer on occasion then the D5 is your best bet.

 However, if you’re trying to find the best dive computer which you also can use as a wristwatch, then the Teric is your choice as one of the best wrist-watch dive computers.